Walter Stapleton (politician): Political career

 In 2016, Stapleton ran for a seat in the New Hampshire House of Representatives that represented the Sullivan 10 district, but was defeated.
 Stapleton was a delegate to the Republican National Convention in 2016.

 On November 6, 2018, Stapleton was elected to the New Hampshire House of Representatives where he represents the Sullivan 5 district.
 Stapleton assumed office on December 5, 2018.
-Stapleton is a Republican.
 Stapleton is anti-abortion and opposes same-sex marriage.

 Personal life

-Stapleton moved to Claremont, New Hampshire, in 1983, where he currently resides.
 Stapleton married Claire in 1968 in Barryville, New York.
 Together they have three sons.
 Stapleton is a member of St. Mary's Catholic Church.